This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Skin type matters

 This is also where skin types can really play a role in what results you see from exfoliating.
 For instance, those with skin conditions like rosacea that make the skin very sensitive to irritation will probably have to be much more careful about exfoliating — if they do it at all.
-With such a spectrum of skin types from dry to oily (and combination in between), how you exfoliate and approach or layer your skincare will also have a range, so let’s break it down.
+With such a spectrum of skin types from dry to oily (and combination in between), how you exfoliate and approach or layer your skin care will also have a range, so let’s break it down.

 How to exfoliate your face without stripping the skin